 Less indica & sativa; more cannabinoids and terpenes

 Indica and sativa strains are believed to have different effects.
-But besides on how they physically look, strains have nothing to do with the plant chemical compounds.
+But besides how they physically look, strains have nothing to do with the plant’s chemical compounds.

 Here’s the truth: how a cannabis plant looks has absolutely nothing to do with how it makes you feel.
 Indica or sativa?
 Nah!
 It doesn’t matter at all.

-Ethan Russo, neurologist, psychopharmacology researcher and one of the world’s cannabis scientific eminence agrees with this believing:
+Ethan Russo, neurologist, psychopharmacology researcher and one of the world’s cannabis scientific eminence agrees with this belief:

 “The sativa/indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility.
 One cannot in any way currently guess the biochemical content of a given Cannabis plant based on its height, branching, or leaf morphology”.

 So when you hear “indica strains have more CBD” and “sativa strains have more THC” it’s not true at all.
 Why?
 Because of intensive crossbreeding.
 But before we get into that, let’s briefly explain the two most common strains of the plant.

 Cannabis Sativa and Hemp

 This plant grew mostly in Europe and North America, and was used by civilizations ages ago for its strong fibers and for the nutritious benefits of its seeds.

 The term Cannabis Sativa was first introduced by Carl Linnaeus, a botanist who is widely recognized for his work on taxonomy, the science of classifying living organisms.
 But Linnaeus’ obsession and true love were plants.
 In his paper, Species Plantarum (1753), he described cannabis sativa by its physical characteristics: “with loose female flowers, and narrow palmate leaves”.

 There is no evidence or record of Linnaeus consuming cannabis.
 However, he did described how the female plant started to flourish when separated from the male plant.